Libya–Sudan relations: 21st century

 In the early 2000s, Sudan and Libya made concerted efforts to improve relations.
 The last half of 2002 witnessed a series of high-level meetings between Libya and Sudan.
 The Sudanese foreign minister at the time, Mustafa Uthman Isma’il, and his Libyan counterpart agreed to work for peace in Sudan within the framework of Sudanese unity, establish a committee for political coordination, and take measures to implement agreements on customs, the Nile international fund, trade, taxation, and investment.
 Also in 2002, the Higher Ministerial Committee for Libyan–Sudanese Integration agreed on a number of political and practical issues, including condemnation of American threats to launch “unjustified aggression” against Iraq.
 In 2004, as the crisis in Darfur worsened, Libya hosted informal consultations between representatives of the Sudanese government and the rebel movements.
 The rebels rejected the Libyan initiative and insisted that the Joint Commission of the African Union serve as the principal interlocutor.
 This development did not deter First Vice President Taha in 2005 from urging al-Qadhafi to help find a solution to the Darfur crisis.
 Relations between Libya and Sudan were generally good but remained unpredictable, primarily as a result of the mercurial leadership in Tripoli.
 Sudan saw al-Qadhafi as a periodic problem that needed to be contained.
 It was better to bring him into the tent than to try to exclude him.
 As a result, Sudan did not object to al-Qadhafi's efforts to mediate both the Darfur conflict and the earlier conflict in Eastern Sudan.
 The two countries settled on a policy of coexistence.

 In 2011, the Libyan Civil War occurred.
 Despite enjoying good bilateral relations since the end of Cold War, Omar al-Bashir soon declared support for the opposition, blaming Gaddafi for supporting Darfur separatists.
 The Sudanese Government armed the Libyan National Transitional Council, which eventually toppled the government of Gaddafi.
 With the fall and death of Libyan leader, the Bashir hailed the fall of Gaddafi on his trip to Libya in 2012.
 The new Libyan leadership in 2011 also acknowledged their gratitude to Sudan for arming them against government forces.

 In July 2017, General Khalifa Haftar of the Libyan National Army ordered the closing of the Sudanese consulate in the town of Kufra, and expelled 12 diplomats.
 The consul and 11 other consular staff were given 72 hours to leave the country.
 The reason given was that the way it conducted its work was "damaging to Libyan national security."
 The Sudanese government protested and summoned the Libyan chargé d'affaires in Khartoum, Ali Muftah Mahroug, in response.
 Sudan recognises the Government of National Accord in Tripoli as the legitimate government of Libya, not the House of Representatives that is backed by General Haftar.
-As of 2022, Sudan has an embassy and consulate located in Tripoli to provide services to the Sudanese residents.
+In 2022, Sudan established an embassy and consulate located in Tripoli to provide services to the Sudanese residents.